Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Pi4j/17_74HC595_&_LED_Matrix.rst

 .. hint::

-    :red:`If it dosen't work, rotate the LED matrix for 180°.`
+    :combo:`red font-bolder:If it dosen't work, rotate the LED matrix for 180°.`

 .. note::

-    :red:`If you have any concerns, please send an email to:` support@freenove.com
+    :combo:`red font-bolder:If you have any concerns, please send an email to:` support@freenove.com

 Sketch
 ================================================================